HubSpot/oneforty-data/README.md

 # oneforty app data

-Open data on about 4,000 social media apps and related screenshots and reviews from oneforty.com.
+Data on 4,000+ social media apps along with screenshots and reviews from oneforty.
+The data is being provided under an open license (see below), and hopefully will be useful to others.

 ## License

-This data is licensed under the Creative Commons Attribution 3.0 license (http://creativecommons.org/licenses/by/3.0/).
+This data is licensed under the <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution</a> license (http://creativecommons.org/licenses/by/3.0/).

-It includes a requirement that
+It includes a requirement for attribution (ex. "social media app data provided by <a href='http://www.hubspot.com'>HubSpot</a>").

 ## Data and Schema

 The following describes the schema for the data files.
-Each file is tab-delimited and is in utf-8.
-There is an example importer included that uses Ruby 1.9's CSV library to parse each document.
+Each file is tab-delimited and is encoded in utf-8.
+There is an example importer included that uses Ruby 1.9's CSV library to parse each document if you need a guide.

 - items (aka apps)
 -- id - database id of the app.